Historiography of the British Empire: Historical framework

 Historians argue that Britain built an informal economic empire through control of trade and finance in Latin America after the independence of Spanish and Portuguese colonies about 1820.
 By the 1840s, Britain had adopted a highly successful policy of free trade that gave it dominance in the trade of much of the world.
 After losing its first Empire to the Americans, Britain then turned its attention towards Asia, Africa, and the Pacific.
 Following the defeat of Napoleonic France in 1815, Britain enjoyed a century of almost unchallenged dominance and expanded its imperial holdings around the globe.
 Increasing degrees of internal autonomy were granted to its white settler colonies in the 20th century.

 A resurgence came in the late 19th century, with the Scramble for Africa and major additions in Asia and the Middle East.
 Leadership in British imperialism was expressed by Joseph Chamberlain and Lord Rosebery, and implemented in Africa by Cecil Rhodes.
-Other influential spokesmen included Lord Cromer, Lord Curzon, General Kitchner, Lord Milner, and the writer Rudyard Kipling.
+Other influential spokesmen included Lord Cromer, Lord Curzon, General Kitchener, Lord Milner, and the writer Rudyard Kipling.
 They all were influenced by Seeley's Expansion of England.
 The British Empire was the largest Empire that the world has ever seen both in terms of landmass and population.
 Its power, both military and economic, remained unmatched in 1900.
 In 1876 Disraeli overcame vehement Liberal opposition and obtained for Queen Victoria the title of "Empress of India" (she was not "Empress of the British Empire.")

 British historians focused on the diplomatic, military and administrative aspects of the Empire before the 1960s.
 They saw a benevolent enterprise.
 Younger generations branched off into a variety of social, economic and cultural themes, and took a much more critical stance.
 Representative of the old tradition was the Cambridge History of India, a large-scale project published in five volumes between 1922 and 1937 by Cambridge University Press.
 Some volumes were also part of the simultaneous multivolume The Cambridge History of the British Empire.
 Production of both works was delayed by the First World War and the ill health of contributors; the India volume II had to be abandoned.
 Reviewers complained the research methods were too old-fashioned; one critic said it was "history as it was understood by our grandfathers".